bd/twidor/README.md

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_SCC_full.png" width="30%" align="right"> Twidor will optionally show a map of the two-key chords, when the menu item <kbd>View | Show chords</kbd> is selected.
 This expands the keyboard layout to display additional sections of keys as shown on the right.

 This way of depicting 2-key chords follows a popular convention.
 In each smaller grid, the top row shows a bullet (•) key which is the "anchor".
 The 2-key chords are composed of the the anchor key in the top row plus one of the keys below.
-The key label below shows the letter that the chord sends.
+Each key label below shows the letter that the chord sends.

 Let's consider typing the letter "m".